 Marketing is constantly evolving and, while Single Grain sticks to its core of content marketing, we’ve had to evolve with the advent of new platforms, new features, new media, new content types, etc.

 And this year is no different.
-I’m going to open the kimono and show you what the Single Grain marketing team has been doing in 2019 to double down on successful channels and prioritize new initiatives that are working.
+I’m going to open the kimono and show you what the Single Grain marketing team was doing in 2019 — and will continue into 2020 — to double down on successful channels and prioritize new initiatives that are working.

 Whether you are interested in maximizing web traffic via search engines, guest blogging or social media to improve click-through rates — or all of the above — we’ve done it all.
 In Q1 of this year we’ve been making some shifts which I'm going to share with you.

 Our Core Focus: Creating Opportunities for Interaction

 Interaction can make or break a marketing effort.